-We are required to communicate with those charged with governance regarding, among other matters, the planned scope and timing of the audit, significant audit findings, and certain internal control related matters that we identified during the audit.
+We are required to communicate with those charged with governance regarding, among other matters, the planned scope and timing of the audit, significant audit findings, and certain internal control-related matters that we identified during the audit.

 A handwritten signature in black ink that reads "Mauldin & Jenkins, LLC".
-The signature is fluid and cursive, with a slight flourish at the end.
+The signature is fluid and cursive, with "Mauldin" and "Jenkins" connected by a horizontal line, and "LLC" written in a smaller, separate area.

-Atlanta, Georgia September 8, 2023
+Atlanta, Georgia October 30, 2024

 ALBANY STATE UNIVERSITY FOUNDATION, INC.

 STATEMENTS OF FINANCIAL POSITION

-JUNE 30, 2023 AND 2022
+JUNE 30, 2024 AND 2023